 In one way, this problem can be understood as a question of method.
 The methodological question must be asked because a sort of latent Jacobin tendency seems to be asserting itself all around us.
 There is a proliferation of groups that claim to know answers, yet one increasingly gets the impression that they are not even asking the right questions.
 The spirit of our age is a swirling cauldron of aggressive materialist forces battling over the objects of their various material desires.
 In the words of the late Fr.
 James V. Schall, we have a “politics of Heaven and Hell,” where my policy platform constitutes a moral imperative which, if passed into law, will bring us to the promised land.
-Whoever opposes it is by definition an evil person.
+Whoever opposes it is by definition evil.

 It seems that the mob disregards the role that the aforementioned immaterial forces play in fertilizing the soil of a healthy society, even while they are animated by the more pernicious forms of these forces.
 A new method, focused on the “spiritual” (if they can be so called) foundations of our malaise, might lead to a new set of questions and new ways of trying to answer them.
 For example, what are the foundations of intelligibility in art, literature, and politics?
 How does phronesis, the guiding spirit of practical life, come about?
 What kind of presuppositions are built into our language, and how do they inform our actions?
 Whence come the foundations that undergird the intellectual roots of science? of morals?
 Questions like these have the potential to be politically consequential.